-The Bank operates primarily from its head office in Doha and, as at the date of this Base Prospectus, it operates from a domestic network of 24 branches, 5 e-branches (including pay offices), 86 ATMs, 1 ITM and 1 mobile ATM.
-The Bank's operations are focused primarily in Qatar and such Qatari-focused operations contributed 113.6 per cent., 106.5 per cent., 112.4 per cent. and 122.8 per cent. of the Bank's net profit for the nine month period ended 30 September 2021, and each of the years ended 31 December 2020, 31 December 2019 and 31 December 2018, respectively.
-In addition, the Bank has six overseas branches in the United Arab Emirates (Abu Dhabi, Dubai), Kuwait and in India (Mumbai, Chennai and Kochi), respectively.
-In addition, the Bank maintains 14 foreign representative offices, one located in each of London, Singapore, Istanbul, Shanghai, Tokyo, Seoul, Frankfurt, Sydney, Hong Kong, Toronto, Dhaka, Johannesburg, Colombo and Kathmandu.
-The Bank has 22 correspondence banking relationship across 11 countries for direct remittances.
-The Bank benefits from its 42 year market presence and strong brand value, an experienced management team and strong domestic and international network.
+The Bank operates primarily from its head office in Doha and, as at the date of this Base Prospectus, it operates from a domestic network of 18 branches, two Corporate Service Centres (under Retail Banking Group) and one Corporate Branch (under Wholesale Banking Group), three e-branches, 82 ATMs, three ITMs and one mobile ATM.

+The Bank's operations are focused primarily in Qatar and as such profit for the year from Qatari-focused operations contributed 125.6 per cent., 111.7 per cent. and 121.49 per cent. of the Bank's profit for the years ended 31 December 2023, 31 December 2022 and 31 December 2021, respectively.
+In addition, the Bank has five overseas branches spread across the United Arab Emirates, Kuwait and India, respectively.
+In addition, the Bank maintains 11 foreign representative offices, one located in each of London, Singapore, Istanbul, Shanghai, Tokyo, Seoul, Frankfurt, Sydney, Dhaka, Johannesburg, and Kathmandu.
+The Bank has 22 correspondence banking relationship across 10 countries for direct remittances.
+The Bank benefits from its 44 year market presence and strong brand value, an experienced management team and strong domestic and international network.